+The information we will share today is: 7 houseplants that are dangerous to dogs and cats.
 It’s common to find exotic houseplants in nearly every home.
 With good reason, of course, these houseplants improve indoor air quality, add life and even brighten your living space.
 But here is the deal, if you are a pet owner, you should be extra careful when choosing which houseplants to grow in your home.
+For Gardening will help you know 7 houseplants that are dangerous to dogs and cats.

 Here are a few toxic houseplants to keep away from both your dogs and cats: